A Local’s Guide to Minnesota Culture

 Charitable Gambling at Bars

-Casinos are only allowed on tribal grounds in Minnesota, with a few exceptions.
+Casinos are only allowed on tribal land in Minnesota, with a few exceptions.
 One exception is licensed charitable gambling at bars and other establishments.
+These two examples, in particular, are unique to Minnesota culture.

 If you walk into a bar and see a large colorful wheel with three concentric rings of numbers on the wall, you’re in for a treat.
 This is a Tri-Wheel.
 You bet on the color and number, the dealer spins the wheel and you are paid out if you pick the winning color and number!